A topic from the subject of Organic Chemistry in Chemistry.

 Key Points

-• Intermediate structures are species that are formed during a reaction but are not the starting materials or products.
+• Intermediate structures are short-lived species that are formed during a reaction but are neither the starting materials (reactants) nor the final products.
+They are consumed in subsequent steps.

-• The rate-determining step of a reaction is the step that is slowest and therefore limits the overall rate of the reaction.
+• The rate-determining step (RDS) of a reaction is the slowest step in the mechanism.
+The overall reaction rate is limited by the speed of this step.

-• The Hammond postulate states that the transition state of a reaction resembles the structure of the intermediate that is formed in the rate-determining step.
+• The Hammond Postulate states that the transition state of a reaction resembles the structure of the species (reactant, intermediate, or product) to which it is closest in energy.
+For endothermic steps, the transition state resembles the products; for exothermic steps, it resembles the reactants.

 Main Concepts